JasonDGian/Docker-Kubernetes-Course/0-docker-turbo-notes.md

   ## Exposing available ports automatically.
   We can also let Docker Desktop choose the available ports to avoid messing around with them.
   To do that just use the flag `-P` and docker will automatically set the ports.
   To check which ports are configured in the container use the command `docker ps`

   ![imagen](https://github.com/user-attachments/assets/859e03c0-a43a-4146-838a-d97fc51ceaec)

+  The container ports will be set based on the ports specified in the EXPOSE instruction in the Dockerfile or the ports exposed by the image.
+When you use the -P flag, Docker automatically maps these exposed container ports to random high ports on the host machine.

 ## Expose an interactive session from the container to the machine.